Tasks

 Parameters:

-position_cost (Union[float, Sequence[float]]) – Contribution of position errors to the normalized cost, in \([\mathrm{cost}] / [\mathrm{m}]\).
-If this is a vector, the cost is anisotropic and each coordinate corresponds to an axis in the local body frame.
+position_cost (Union[float, Sequence[float], ndarray]) – Contribution of position errors to the normalized cost, in \([\mathrm{cost}] / [\mathrm{m}]\).
+If this is a vector, the cost is anisotropic and each coordinate corresponds to an axis of the frame.

 Return type: